Chuo-ku Tourism Association Official Blog

 Chuo-ku Tourism Association correspondent blog

-Introducing Chuo-ku's seasonal information by sightseeing volunteer members who passed the Chuo-ku Tourism Association's Chuo-ku Tourism Certification and registered as correspondents.
+We introduce "seasonal" information of Chuo-ku by sightseeing volunteer members who passed the "Chuo-ku Tourism Certification" conducted by the Chuo-ku Tourism Association and registered as correspondents.

 List of Authors